epz0/FROTHER/readme.md

 The **FROTHER dataset** builds from this data, systematically organising and extending the dataset.
 Below is a summary of the contents and details of the process undertaken to further expand the dataset.

-Please cite this version of the dataset as _Paravizo, E. (2024).
-Frother dataset._

 ##